Documentation

 Troubleshooting

-Badge shows “Account not found”
+Dashboard or badge shows “Account not found”

 The AWS account configured for this widget has been deleted from the admin panel.
 Edit the macro and select a valid account, or re-add the account in the admin panel.